Holiday in Your Heart

-Holiday in Your Heart is a 1997 drama, based on a story written by LeAnn Rimes and Tom Carter.
-This made-for-television movie co-stars Bernadette Peters as a country singer.
-The movie aired on ABC television on December 14, 1997.
+Holiday in Your Heart is a 1997 Christmas fantasy drama television film starring LeAnn Rimes.
+The movie is based on a story written by Rimes and Tom Carter, and co-stars Bernadette Peters as a country singer.
+The movie aired on ABC on December 14, 1997.

 Plot

 The story is told as part realistic, part fable.
 A young country singer, LeAnn Rimes, playing herself, prepares to make her debut at the Grand Ole Opry at Christmas.
 However, her beloved grandmother is hospitalized and LeAnn is faced with a difficult decision.
 While trying to reconcile her new-found stardom with her family obligations she meets Faith Shawn (Bernadette Peters), a once-famous country singer.
 Faith decides to mentor LeAnn, showing her the history of country music.

 Faith relates a poignant family story to LeAnn.
 In a flash-back, Faith and her band are seen stuck on a bus in a snow-storm.
 Faith, a diabetic, is given insulin by a stranger, who dies overnight.
 He is later revealed to be her father, who she had not spoken to in many years.
 Faith and her husband Carl erect a monument to that fateful event.
 Faith's subtle message is about the importance of family.

 As she is finally about to sing at the Grand Ole Opry, LeAnn tells her parents about meeting Faith, and she discovers that Faith and Carl died in an accident after getting struck by Lightning.